geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 The community maintains three active branches:

 * main development branch (main): available for development of new functionality, documentation improvements and bug fixes
-* stable: bug fixes and back-port of new functionality that do not affect the GeoServer API or significantly affect stability.
+* stable: bug fixes and backport of new functionality that do not affect the GeoServer API or significantly affect stability.
 * maintenance: bug fixes

-For each GeoServer release we spend six month "prerelease" in a development cycle on the main development branch branch, followed by six months as the stable release, followed by six months as the maintenance release.
+For each GeoServer release, we spend six month "prerelease" in a development cycle on the main development branch, followed by six months as the stable release, followed by six months as the maintenance release.

-..note:: The former beta release has been replaced with an earlier release candidate.
+.. note:: The former beta release has been replaced with an earlier release candidate.
 There is no longer a "feature freeze" on the main development branch after this release.
 Instead, the new branch is created at this time, freeing up the main development branch for new features.

 **Prerelease**